Commune - Virginia Beach

 • Menu: The menu is a constant evolution at Commune.
 While “seasonal” menus are in vogue at restaurants, Commune is a place where you will truly experience food based on what’s available at any given time.
 There is a very suitable balance between meat and vegetarian options.

 • Produce: After you park, take a peak at their large garden in the back.
-The organically grown vegetables and herbs give you a flavor of the commitment to local, sustainable agriculture.
+The organically grown vegetables and herbs give you a flavor of the commitment to local, regenerative agriculture.
 The garden doesn’t come close to serving their entire need, but the rest is sourced from nearby farms using ecological practices, including the amazing New Earth Farm, which Jamison helped run before launching Commune.

 • Eggs: All eggs come from local farms raising their hens in pasture.
 Commune uses these eggs for serving and for all cooking.

 • Fish: In a coastal place like Virginia Beach, you can find seafood up the wazoo.
 We’d hazard a guess, most of it is not local, and most of it is low-quality imitation from foreign countries.
 At Commune, fish is real local and respectably understated.
 They use sustainably farmed oysters from Pleasure House Oysters, as well as other seasonal selections.

 • Grains: Commune’s sourcing and use of grains puts them in rarified company for a restaurant.
 Most grains, including wheat, barley, rice, and sorghum are sourced from local and regional growers using organic practices.
 Their breads are made using a sourdough starter and traditional slow fermentation.

 • Dairy: They use quite a bit of cheese and dairy, but this is not low-quality commodity dairy.
 They source from local and regional farms using pasture practices.